aspose-email/Aspose.Email-Products/email/en/cpp/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
- Aspose.Email for C++ is an Email Programming API that makes it easier for the developers to work with a number of formats such as MSG, EML, EMLX &amp; MHT.
+ Aspose.Email for C++ is an Email Programming API that makes it easier for the developers to work with a number of formats such as MSG, EML, EMLX & MHT.
 Application developers can create, convert or manipulate most commonly used message formats within the native C++ applications, without relying on Office Automation or Microsoft Outlook application.
 </p>

 <p>
- Aspose.Email for C++ is best suited for mail management features such as content editing, manipulation of recipients, extraction &amp; manipulation of MAPI properties and attachments as well as for the advanced features such as message storage files management including PST &amp; OST.
+ Aspose.Email for C++ is best suited for mail management features such as content editing, manipulation of recipients, extraction & manipulation of MAPI properties and attachments as well as for the advanced features such as message storage files management including PST & OST.
 Currently, API supports SMTP, POP3 and IMAP communication protocols for email transmission.
 </p>

 {{< /blocks/products/pf/tab-content >}}